alemmer440/miRNA_Breast_Cancer/README.md

 Once the necessary packages are installed, run the following command:
 git clone https://github.com/alemmer440/miRNA_Breast_Cancer.git

-If the Data does not download, follow the instructions above to download the data from the source, and move the files into the repository directory.
+If the Data does not download, follow the instructions above to download the data from the source or google drive, and move the files into the repository directory.

 Finally, navigate to Scripts folder.
 For python scripts, run using "python3 <script_name.py>".
-For jupyter notebooks, open the notebook and select kernel > restart and run all cells.
+For jupyter notebooks, open the notebook and select "Kernel" > "Restart & Run All".
 The scripts should be run in the following order:
 * Organize_Classify_Data.ipynb: Uses the metadata to create a dictionary that has patients' IDs as the keys, and lists of all the file names associated with the patient as the values.
 Also creates a list of IDs of patients that only have cancerous samples.
 This information gets output into csv files.
 * Create_Cancer_Data_Csvs.ipynb: Generates 2 matricies, for miRNA and mRNA respectively, combing the data for each cancerous sample in the dataset.
 Each row will be a patient, and each column will be a miRNA/mRNA.
 Matricies are output into csv files.
 * Generate_data_for_DESeq.py: Creates csv files from the data in the correct format to use for DEseq for differential expression analysis.